dspace-group/veos-cosim-client/doc/guides/ownership.md

 - Do not modify these arrays.
 - Do not free these arrays.
+- Treat these pointers as valid only while the same handle remains connected.
 - Reacquire them after connecting again with the same handle.
 - Do not rely on previously returned pointers after reconnecting or destroying the handle.